-All members of the Colorado College community serve an important role in building and maintaining a safe living and learning environment.
-Our combined efforts in personal, public, and fire safety help provide a safe environment for the educational mission of Colorado College to take place.
+All members of the CC community serve an important role in striving to maintain a safe and secure living and learning environment.
+Our combined efforts in personal, public, and fire safety and security help in our goal of striving to provide a safe and secure environment for the educational mission of Colorado College to take place.
 Without each community member's effort, the quality of campus life would be diminished.